NicoJanE/PHP-Development-Template-Stack/Howtos/quick-setup.md

 <small>
 <br>
-_This file is part of: **PHP Development Template Stack**_ _Copyright (c) 2024 Nico Jan Eelhart_
+_This file is part of: **PHP Development Template Stack**_ _Copyright (c) 2025 Nico Jan Eelhart_
-_This source code is licensed under the MIT License found in the  'LICENSE.md' file in the root directory of this source tree._(_last update: 31 Dec.
-2024_)
+_This source code is licensed under the MIT License found in the  'LICENSE.md' file in the root directory of this source tree._(_last update: 02 jan.
+2025_)
 </small>
 <br><br>